August 3

 The Mirage Pro has a super easy user interface, with just three buttons, a knob, and a digital display:

-The Control Dial is awesome!
-It's an old school, manual control that changes settings almost too fast.
+The Control Dial makes the Mirage Pro easy to use.
+It's a manual control that changes settings almost too fast.
 If you're in Power mode, it zooms from 1 (lowest) to 100 (highest).
 If you're in Temperature mode, it goes from 80F up to 400F in 10-degree increments.

 Operation works like this: